-Tip #2- Build relationships and find access- You wont be able to build your brand alone !
+Tip #2- Build relationships and find access- You won’t be able to build your brand alone!
 Make connections with people who can help build your brand.
 These relationships should create access.
-Access that will get you close to the people and places you need to be around in the developing stages of your brand and throughout your career.
+Access will get you close to the people and places you need to be around in the developing stages of your brand and throughout your career.

-Tip #5 and Tip #6- Be Persistent and Don't Take no's personal- I put these two tips together because they seem to go hand in hand.
-In the beginning stages of building your brand you will encounter no's.
-A no can be disappointing but it should not knock you off your game.
-Ms. Tiffany Ashitey said two things that really stuck with me for these two tips one was "sometimes a no just means no for now."
+Tip #5 and Tip #6- Be Persistent and Don’t Take no’s personal- I put these two tips together because they seem to go hand in hand.
+In the beginning stages of building your brand, you will encounter no’s.
+A no can be disappointing, but it should not knock you off your game.
+Ms. Tiffany Ashitey said two things that really stuck with me for these two tips.
+One was “sometimes a no just means no for now.”
 Be persistent about what you want and push for it.
-If its someone you want to be work with be where they are.
-Show up to and promote there events.
-If you combine this with tips 2 and 4 they will notice your persistence it will be more likely to hear you out.
+If its someone you want to be work with be where they are, Show up to and promote their events.
+If you combine this with tips 2 and 4, they will notice your persistence and will be more likely to hear you out.

 That was only a taste of what we learned at The Young Bosses workshop.
-I truly had the hardest time just choosing 7 random tips I truly wish you all could of have been there !!
+I honestly had the hardest time just choosing 7 random tips I genuinely wish you all could of have been there !!